Azure-Samples/azure-solutions-digital-marketing-reference-implementation/labs/Lab1-ArmAndAppService.md

 ### Step 3: Publish from Visual Studio.

-1. Run Visual Studio 2015.
+1. Run **Visual Studio 2015**.

 2. Select the **File | Open | Project/Solution** menu item (or type **Ctrl+Shift+O**).
-   Find the `before` folder in the Azure Kit repository.
+   Find the `src\AzureKit` folder in the location where you cloned the repository from GitHub.
 Open the `AzureKit - Server Only.sln` solution file.

 3. In **Solution Explorer** right-click on the **AzureKit** project.
 Select **Publish**